rusty-bits/octool/README.md

 ## To Do: ##
  - change tool configuration from inside tool, the configuration file `tool_config_files/octool_config.json` contains vars to set up octool, for example the language versions of the audio files for OpenCanopy for e.g. `en`
- - add option to use IA32 versions instead of assuming X64
  - keep the highlighted item on screen while reading long info from the Configuration.tex so the user can edit the field while also reading the info
  - fix some style formatting of the info screens so underline, bold, etc. looks better when it crosses multiple lines